-As of January 11, 2016, when the SRRB issued its notice of the Bluenose East Caribou Hearing, Michael Neyelle (former RRC President and SRRB Chair), Leonard Kenny (Chief of Dél_lnę First Nation), and Lorraine Land (SRRB legal counsel) were removed from the Working Group and Technical Support team to prevent any potential conflicts of interest.
+The SRRB issued its notice of the Bluenose East ?ekwé Hearing January 11, 2016.
+At that point, Michael Neyelle (former RRC President and SRRB Chair), Leonard Kenny (Chief of Dél1ne First Nation), and Lorraine Land (SRRB legal counsel) were removed from the Working Group and Technical Support team to prevent any potential conflicts of interest.

-There were a number of questions and discussion points from various parties that arose during the March and April SRRB and WRRB Bluenose East hearings that have helped shape this second version of the plan.
+A second, revised edition of the plan was developed by the ?ekwé Working Group as part of the evidence that the Sahtú Renewable Resources Board considered in their determination of appropriate management proposals through the Bluenose East ?ekwé (Barren-ground Caribou) Public Hearing.
+There were a number of questions and discussion points from various parties that arose during the March and April SRRB and WRRB Bluenose East Hearing that helped shape the second version of the plan.
 In addition, questions were submitted in writing by the SRRB, WRRB, and ENR as part of the hearing proceedings.
-It is expected that the Board will consider both plan versions in making its determination.
-Some of the main additions and changes to this second version of the plan include:
+The Board considered the second,